Skip To Content

 Bliss, Ricki Leigh.
 2013.
 Viciousness and the Structure of Reality.”
 Philosophical Studies 166(2): 399–418, doi:10.1007/s11098-012-0043-0.

 Cameron, Ross P. 2016.
-Do We Need Grounding?
+Do we need Grounding?
 Inquiry 59(4): 382–397, doi:10.1080/0020174x.2015.1128848.

 Clark, Romane.
 1988.
 Vicious Infinite Regress Arguments.” in Philosophical Perspectives 2: Epistemology, edited by James E. Tomberlin, pp. 369–380.
-Oxford: Basil Blackwell Publishers, doi:10.2307/2214081.
+Oxford: Blackwell Publishers, doi:10.2307/2214081.

 Correia, Fabrice and Skiles, Alexander.
 2019.
 Grounding, Essence, and Identity.”
 Philosophy and Phenomenological Research 98(3): 642–670, doi:10.1111/phpr.12468.